zubinchopra/portaldocs/portal-sdk/templates/portalfx-extensions-sideloading-overview.md

 * * *

-When testing is completed, the developer can run the `unregisterTestExtension` method in Console (Developer Tools) to reset the user settings and unregister the extension, as in the following example.
+When testing is completed, the developer can run the `unregisterTestExtension` method in the Developer Tools Console to reset the user settings and unregister the extension, as in the following example.

 ```ts
   MsPortalImpl.Extension.unregisterTestExtension("<extensionName>");